mbrezu/Shovel/ShovelVmSpec.md

-Variables are stored in environments (in the [SICP](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-21.html#%_sec_3.2) sense) this gives easy closures.
+Variables are stored in environments (in the [SICP](http://mitpress.mit.edu/sicp/full-text/book/book-Z-H-21.html#%_sec_3.2) sense) - this gives easy closures.

 An environment is a stack of 'frames' (the environment stack).
+A frame is a tuple containing:

+ * the program-counter at which it was created,
+ * the list of variables in the frame and
+ * an array of values.

-Frames are arrays of (name, value) pairs.
-The names are only needed to offer more helpful debugging information.
+The names and the program counter are only needed to offer more helpful debugging information.
+During normal exectution only the array of values is used.

 A variable is identified as a pair of integers (frame address, variable index in frame).
 See [PAIP](http://www.norvig.com/paip.html),